Varushamellam Vasantham: Production

 After working as an assistant director and lyric writer in the 1990s, Ra.
 Ravishankar debuted as a film director through Varushamellam Vasantham.
 Raghava Lawrence was initially signed to act in a leading role in the film, alongside Manoj, but was later replaced by Kunal though Lawrence made a cameo appearance for a song.

 Soundtrack

-The film's soundtrack was composed by Sirpy.
-Sirpy introduced singer Ganga through the album for the film, opting to retain her rough copy track for a song initially meant to be sung by Sujatha Mohan.
+The soundtrack was composed by Sirpy.
+The song "Adi Anarkali" was initially meant to be sung by Sujatha Mohan, but after she heard a rough version of the song sung by Ganga Sitharasu, she requested Sirpy to retain Ganga's vocals for the final version.

-Release and reception
+Critical reception

-The film opened in May 2002 to positive reviews, with a critic from The Hindu noting it was "a neat family drama that is not completely crisp".
-Screen wrote "With good performance from the artistes and melodious music by Sirpy and Rajarajan’s cinematography capturing the scenic beauty of the countryside, the film is a good family entertainer."
-Tulika of Rediff called the film a "clean family drama" and wrote that "Sirpy's music complements the typical story.
+Malathi Rangarajan from The Hindu wrote that it was "a neat family drama that is not completely crisp".
+Ayyappa Prasad of Screen wrote, "With good performance from the artistes and melodious music by Sirpy and Rajarajan’s cinematography capturing the scenic beauty of the countryside, the film is a good family entertainer."
+Tulika of Rediff.com called the film a "clean family drama" and wrote that "Sirpy's music complements the typical story.
 Cinematography, editing and other departments blend well, but fail to deliver a sensational film".
-Malini Mannath of Chennai Online wrote "It is the director's first work and he shows promise.
+Malini Mannath of Chennai Online wrote, "It is the director's first work and he shows promise.
 Setting his ambience well, moving his narration fairly engagingly, handling effectively the scenes of one-upmanship between siblings who fall in love with the same girl.
 But the narration tends to drag at times, and it is the comedy track that keeps it going then".
+Cinesouth wrote, "It's pretty obvious that the director only had a good story and some good scenes and that the unit had rushed to the shooting spots with only these.vIf only they had paid some more attention to the screenplay, then this would have been a stunning good film."

 Awards

-The film won two Tamil Nadu State Film Awards, one for Best Lyricist and one for Best Male Singer.
+The film won two Tamil Nadu State Film Awards: Best Lyricist (Ravishankar) and Best Male Playback Singer (Unni Menon).